Alec Lazenby: University of New England

 Lazenby was appointed the foundation Professor of Agronomy and head of the Department of Agronomy at the University of New England in February 1965 before being appointed the university's third Vice-Chancellor in 1970.
 He was appointed an emeritus professor when his term as Vice-Chancellor ended in 1977.
 During his time as Vice-Chancellor, Lazenby lived in the Vice-Chancellor's official residence "Trevenna".

 In 1971, he strongly supported an amalgamation of the University of New England and the Armidale Teachers' College.
 In June 1971 he asked the Academic Planning Committee to comment on the possible amalgamation because he believed "Armidale was too small for two independent tertiary institutions."
 However the suggested amalgamation was opposed by the staff of both institutions and was eventually overturned by the Hawke government when it took office in 1983.

 Institute of Grassland and Environmental Research

 Lazenby moved back to the UK in 1977 and took up a position as the Director of the Institute of Grassland and Environmental Research.

 Return to Australia

 Lazenby returned to Australia in early 1982 and was appointed the Vice-Chancellor of the University of Tasmania on 21 October 1982 replacing David Caro.
 He held the position until 1990 and was succeeded by Alan Gilbert.

 In 1985, then-Federal Minister for Primary Industry, John Kerin asked him to investigate the introduction of plant breeders' rights legislation, which was enacted in 1987.

 Honours and recognition

 Lazenby was made an Officer of the Order of Australia in the 1988 New Year's Day Honours; the citation was "for service to learning".
 Lazenby also received the Centenary Medal in the 2001 New Year's Honours "for service to Australian society in rural science and technology".
+He was elected a fellow of the Australian Academy of Technological Sciences & Engineering in 1976.